stridecolossus/JOVE/docs/blog/part-5-terrain/galaxy.md

 }
 ```

-And the following convenience method to update a slice specified by a corresponding range:
+The following convenience method update a slice of the buffer specified by a corresponding range:

 ```java
 public Builder data(ByteBuffer data, PushConstantRange range) {